 The purpose of email signatures is to represent your brand as neatly and professionally as possible.
 However, you can still use emojis to make your signatures stand out.

-Emotion icons will be appropriate near promotion texts, and in some cases you can use them for labeling your address or a phone number.
+Emotion icons will be appropriate next to promotion texts, and in some cases, you can use them for labeling your address or a phone number.
+On top of that emojis are turning into one of the trends of email signatures design in 2024.

 How do emojis work?